Don’t be afraid to explore new solutions

 Am I using a tool because of a legacy relationship?

 What will be the cost of moving away from the existing relationship and can you get a better solution elsewhere?
-Does your legacy tool run automated testing?
-Is it worth sitting with a legacy tool that will get older, or is it better to cut your losses now and make the change?
+Does your legacy tool run automated testing and, asks Beck, “is it worth sitting with a legacy tool that will get older, or is it better to cut your losses now and make the change?”

 Like choosing a new car, your testing tools will be expected to meet specific requirements.
 The analysis and evaluation process leading up to the final decision is critical to making the correct decisions.
 There are many options and some will involve going into unchartered territory.
 If it’s the best decision for your software testing process – and of course for the users - be bold and take the plunge.